vitorbborges/Dissertacao-Cristhiano_Henrique/README.md

-# Dissertacao-Cristhiano_Henrique
+# Part 1: Data Collection and Preparation

-This repository consists of the R code that was made to collect and concatenate and analyse economic data.
-[Cristhiano Henrique Eufrasio da Costa](http://lattes.cnpq.br/9252323905076913) hired me as a feelancer agent to build [this pannel data structure](https://github.com/vitorbborges/Dissertacao-Cristhiano_Henrique/blob/main/Parte%201/PAINEL_COMPLETO_formatado.xlsx) that will be used in his Master's Degree Thesis.
+In this initial part of the project, I was tasked with the collection, concatenation, and analysis of economic data for [Cristhiano Henrique Eufrasio da Costa](http://lattes.cnpq.br/9252323905076913).
+As a freelance agent, I constructed [this panel data structure](https://github.com/vitorbborges/Dissertacao-Cristhiano_Henrique/blob/main/Parte%201/PAINEL_COMPLETO_formatado.xlsx) that would serve as the foundation for his Master's Degree Thesis.

+## Project Overview

-The main subject of his analysis is the impact of Financial Intelligence Units (FIU) Models of Administration in the economic wellbeing of the country in which it operates.
-FIU's can be run in one of the folowing models:
+The primary focus of Cristhiano's analysis is to understand the impact of different Financial Intelligence Units (FIU) Models of Administration on the economic wellbeing of the countries they operate in.
+FIUs can be administered under one of the following models:

-- The **Judicial Model** is when an FIU is established within the judicial branch of government.
-In this model “disclosures” of suspicious financial activity are received by a country’s investigative agencies from its financial sector so the judiciary powers can react (e.g., seizing funds, freezing accounts, conducting interrogations, detaining people, conducting searches, etc.).
+- The **Judicial Model**: Here, an FIU is established within the judicial branch of government.
+In this model, "disclosures" of suspicious financial activity are received by a country’s investigative agencies from its financial sector, enabling the judiciary powers to react (e.g., seizing funds, freezing accounts, conducting interrogations, detaining people, conducting searches, etc.).

-- The **Law Enforcement Model** implements anti-money laundering measures alongside existing law enforcement systems, supporting the efforts of multiple law enforcement or judicial authorities with concurrent, or sometimes competing, jurisdictional authority to investigate money laundering.
+- The **Law Enforcement Model**: This model implements anti-money laundering measures alongside existing law enforcement systems.
+It supports the efforts of multiple law enforcement or judicial authorities with concurrent, or sometimes competing, jurisdictional authority to investigate money laundering.

-- The **Administrative Model** is a centralized, independent, administrative authority, that receives and processes financial sector information and transmits disclosures to judicial or law enforcement authorities for prosecution.
+- The **Administrative Model**: This is a centralized, independent, administrative authority that receives and processes financial sector information and transmits disclosures to judicial or law enforcement authorities for prosecution.
 It functions as a “buffer” between the financial and law enforcement communities.

-- The **Hybrid Model** serves as a disclosure intermediary and a link to both judicial and law enforcement authorities.
+- The **Hybrid Model**: This model serves as a disclosure intermediary and a link to both judicial and law enforcement authorities.
 It combines elements of at least two FIU models.

+## Data Collection and Preparation

+The data collection process involved using R programming to gather and concatenate relevant economic data.
+This data was then formatted into a panel data structure, which is particularly suited to econometric analysis.

+## Conclusion

+By the end of this part, a comprehensive dataset was prepared for Cristhiano's analysis.
+This dataset, combined with an understanding of the different FIU models, set the stage for the econometric analysis that would be conducted in Part 2 of this project.

 # Part 2: Teaching Stata and Econometric Analysis